MrAlexSee/InterviewTopics/README.md

 }
 ```

-* Removing elements from a vector like filter
+* Removing elements from a vector like filter with a lambda:

 ```cpp
 vector<int> filtered;